 About Jumpshot:

 Jumpshot is a marketing analytics platform that helps businesses understand their customer’s entire online lives.
-From the key sources of trac to a site, to the browsing, consumption, and buying behavior on a site, to where users go once they’ve left a site, its product set reveals that entire customer journey.
+From the key sources of traffic to a site, to the browsing, consumption, and buying behavior on a site, to where users go once they’ve left a site, its product set reveals that entire customer journey.
 Jumpshot analyzes the clickstream data of its 100-million customer panel, 40% of which is mobile, and spans 188 countries.